 College media staffs and advisers across North Carolina are invited to participate in this association aimed at supporting and encouraging college media operations on public and private university and college campuses.

 Launched in 2002 with a $1 million anonymous donation, the Sports Communication Program provides courses about sports and the media, offers internships and scholarships for students, and brings visiting lecturers to the school.

 The Interdisciplinary Health Communication initiative fosters synergy among Carolina’s leading programs in journalism and mass communication, public health, information and library science, psychology and allied fields that are working together to build a new science of health communication.

 The School of Journalism and Mass Communication and School of Law at the University of North Carolina at Chapel Hill offers an M.A./J.D. dual degree program for students interested in mass communication law.

-The school's master's program in medical and science journalism teaches the skills needed to work as a practicing medical and science journalist in print and electronic media.
+The school's master's program in science and medical journalism teaches the skills needed to work as a practicing science and medical journalist in print and electronic media.

 NCSMA is a statewide organization that promotes excellence in scholastic journalism and encourages respect for freedom of the press.
 It also promotes professional growth for journalism advisers.

 The Chuck Stone Program, inspired by UNC journalism professor emeritus Chuck Stone’s life-long commitment to increase voices of diversity, is one of the top multiple-platform storytelling workshops for students from underrepresented populations.